taylorg8900/Obsidian-Notes-Coding/Education/CS50W/Lectures/Lecture 3 - Django.md

 ***Django*** is a Python web framework that lets us dynamically generate HTML and CSS to create web applications.
 A Django project consists of multiple Django applications, each one providing a specific service.
+It is powerful because of its ability to be used to store and retrieve information from databases in particular.

 ***HTTP*** stands for Hypertext Transfer Protocol, which is how information is sent between clients and servers
 - Consists of requests, and responses in the form of status codes.
 An example is 200 meaning OK, 301 means moved permanently, 404 means not found, 500 means internal server error